WGBH-MLA/AAPB2/app/views/exhibits/black-power.md

 - <a class="type">image</a>
     <img alt="" src="https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/3_watts_riots.jpg">
-    <a class="caption-text">Three buildings burn on Avalon Blvd. and a surplus store burns at right as a looting, burning mob ruled the Watts section of Los Angeles.
+    <a class="caption-text">*Three buildings burn on Avalon Blvd. and a surplus store burns at right as a looting, burning mob ruled the Watts section of Los Angeles*.
 Los Angeles, California, August 1965.
 Photograph.
 Retrieved from the Library of Congress.</a>
     <a class="credit-link" href="https://www.loc.gov/">Courtesy of the Library of Congress</a>

 - <a class="type">image</a>